 2. “Education records” include all information maintained by the University that is directly related to a particular student.
 For this reason, academic calendars, course syllabi, general announcements, and other materials related generally to the germane academic program or course of study are not subject to FERPA review.
 Additionally, although students will have access to personal electronic data printed in an appropriate format, the University will not create custom documents, summaries, or reports from such systems or databases.

-3. To facilitate the gathering and inspection of student records, all requests must be submitted in writing to the Office of Campus and Student Life (5711 S. Woodlawn Ave., 773-702-7770); neither requests to other University offices or verbal requests will be honored.
+3. To facilitate the gathering and inspection of student records, all requests must be submitted in writing to email@example.com or the Office of Campus and Student Life, 5711 S. Woodlawn Ave., Chicago, IL, 60637.
+Requests to other University offices or verbal requests will not be fulfilled.

 5. Education records belong the University and, although students have the right to review and request amendments as set forth below, students are not authorized to photocopy, photograph, or otherwise image or duplicate University records.
 Students may, however, take personal notes regarding their educational records.
 Students should be mindful of the risks of sharing personal information from their educational records with those who are not subject to FERPA’s privacy requirements.